upRos3/tinyurl/README.md

 ## Versioning

 This is version 1.0.0.
-Unfortunatly due to time constraints, visually the web application is lacking, but I will be looking to update the app in future to not only add more functionality but also create a better and visually appealing UX.
+Unfortunatly due to time constraints, visually the web application is lacking, but I will be looking to update the app in the very near future to not only add more functionality but also create a more visually appealing UX.

 ## Screen shots